OfficeDev/office-dev-program-docs/docs/microsoft-365-developer-program-get-started.md

 You can install sample data packs on your configurable sandbox.
 If you chose the instant sandbox, the sample date packs come pre-installed.

 Sample data packs save you time by automatically installing data and content you need to build and test your solutions.
 This includes fictitious users, metadata, and photos to simulate a small corporate environment.
 For details about the sample data packs that are available and how to install them, see [Developer sandbox sample data](install-sample-packs.md).

+## Set up a development environment and deployment pipeline

+For resources to help you set up your development environment and deployment pipeline, engage with the [Microsoft 365 and Power Platform Community](https://pnp.github.io/).

 ## See also